Vanessa256-S/cifrado-fernet/README.md

 ---

-## ⚠️ Consideraciones de seguridad importantes

-> **La clave es lo más importante.** Si se pierde, los datos cifrados son irrecuperables.

-En un sistema real, la clave Fernet debe:
+## Important security considerations

+> **The key is the most important part.** If it is lost, the encrypted data is unrecoverable.

+In a real system, the Fernet key should be:
-- 🗄️ Guardarse en un **gestor de secretos** (ej.
-AWS Secrets Manager, HashiCorp Vault)
+- Stored in a **secrets manager** (e.g., AWS Secrets Manager, HashiCorp Vault)
-- 🚫 **Nunca** hardcodearse en el código fuente
-- 🔄 Rotarse periódicamente para minimizar el impacto de una filtración
+- **Never** hardcoded in the source code
+- Rotated periodically to minimize the impact of a leak

 ---

-## 📚 Conceptos de seguridad aplicados

-- **Cifrado simétrico**: misma clave para cifrar y descifrar (vs. asimétrico como RSA)
-- **Cifrado autenticado**: garantiza que el mensaje no fue alterado (AEAD)
-- **Gestión de claves (Key Management)**: uno de los mayores desafíos en criptografía aplicada
-- **Defense in depth**: proteger datos en tránsito y en reposo con cifrado
+## Applied security concepts

+- **Symmetric encryption**: same key for encryption and decryption (as opposed to asymmetric like RSA)
+- **Authenticated encryption**: guarantees that the message has not been altered (AEAD)